-MBA FLEX CORE COURSE.
-Studies the operations of both manufacturing and service organizations with the objective of simultaneously optimizing the quality and productivity of the operations systems.
-Develops techniques for strategic planning and system design, such as quality control, aggregate and capacity planning, project planning, scheduling and control, material and inventory management and just-in-time production.
+This is an MBA flex core course that studies the operations of both manufacturing and service organizations with the objective of simultaneously optimizing the quality and productivity of the operations systems.
+Students will develop techniques for strategic planning and system design, such as quality control, aggregate and capacity planning, project planning, scheduling and control, material and inventory management, and just-in-time production.

-The operations function for both manufacturing and service organizations is studied with the objective of the simultaneous optimization of the quality and productivity of the operating systems.
-Techniques for strategic planning and system design.
+Students will study the operations function for both manufacturing and service organizations with the objective of the simultaneous optimization of the quality and productivity of the operating systems.
+They will also learn techniques for strategic planning and system design.

 OPGB 76AP.
 Project Management.
 (3 Credits)